Transcript: Dietary Guidelines: Just Say No

-The latest dietary guidelines recommend consuming less than 200 mg of cholesterol per day for individuals at high risk of cardiovascular disease.
-Given that it’s the number 1 cause of death in America, that’s a pretty sizeable chunk of the population.
-But if the limit was 200 then how could people ever eat eggs?
-A single jumbo egg… 234.
-So you could eat just like celery for the whole rest of the day and still be over the limit.
+The latest dietary guidelines recommend consuming less than 200mg of cholesterol per day for individuals at high risk of cardiovascular disease.
+Given that it’s the #1 cause of death in America, that’s a pretty sizable chunk of the population.
+But if the limit was 200, then how could people ever eat eggs?
+A single jumbo egg: 234.
+So you could eat just like celery for the whole rest of the day, and still be over the limit.

-Now the egg industry argues that “the Dietary Guidelines should avoid any inference that most Americans should consume fewer eggs, an inference that would be misleading to the average consumer.”
-Seems to be "limit cholesterol” is what’s misleading; “consume fewer eggs” would actually be pretty straight forward.
+Now, the egg industry argues that “the Dietary Guidelines should avoid any inference that most Americans should consume fewer eggs, an inference that would be misleading to the average consumer.”
+Seems to me “limit cholesterol” is what’s misleading; “consume fewer eggs” would actually be pretty straightforward.

-Instead of “Reduce intake sugar-sweetened beverages”—what, 2 cans of coke instead of 3?
-How about avoid sugar-sweetened beverages.
+Instead of “Reduce intake of sugar-sweetened beverages”—what?
+Two cans of Coke instead of three?
+How about “Avoid sugar-sweetened beverages”?
 These, after all, are supposed to be dietary guidelines.

-In the minds of food corporations there’s no such thing as a bad food, just bad dietary patterns.
+In the minds of food corporations, though, there’s no such thing as a bad food; just bad dietary patterns.
 “We have to get off this good food/bad food dichotomy.”
-This coming from the Salt Institute, which represents pure salt.
-Instead, argues the Salt Institute president, focus on dietary patterns to “derail the biggest deception and misdirection that has been undertaken by those who would have Americans believe that a single nutrient, a single food, or even a single meat has any health consequences whatever.”
+This, coming from the Salt Institute, which represents pure salt.
+Instead, argues the Salt Institute president, focus on dietary patterns, to “derail the biggest deception and misdirection that has been undertaken by those who would have Americans believe that a single nutrient, a single food, or even a single meal has any health consequences whatsoever.”